Blackface: 19th century

 White minstrel shows featured white performers pretending to be black people, playing their versions of 'black music' and speaking ersatz black dialects.
 Minstrel shows dominated popular show business in the U.S. from that time through into the 1890s, also enjoying massive popularity in the UK and in other parts of Europe.
 As the minstrel show went into decline, blackface returned to its novelty act roots and became part of vaudeville.
 Blackface featured prominently in film at least into the 1930s, and the "aural blackface" of the Amos 'n' Andy radio show lasted into the 1950s.
 Meanwhile, amateur blackface minstrel shows continued to be common at least into the 1950s.
 In the UK, one such blackface popular in the 1950s was Ricardo Warley from Alston, Cumbria who toured around the North of England with a monkey called Bilbo.

 As a result, the genre played an important role in shaping perceptions of and prejudices about black people generally and African Americans in particular.
 Some social commentators have stated that blackface provided an outlet for white peoples' fear of the unknown and the unfamiliar, and a socially acceptable way of expressing their feelings and fears about race and control.
 Writes Eric Lott in Love and Theft: Blackface Minstrelsy and the American Working Class: "The black mask offered a way to play with the collective fears of a degraded and threatening – and male – Other while at the same time maintaining some symbolic control over them."

 Blackface, at least initially, could also give voice to an oppositional dynamic that was prohibited by society.
-As early as 1832, a blacked-up Thomas D. Rice was singing: "An' I caution all white dandies not to come in my way, / For if dey insult me, dey'll in de gutter lay."
+As early as 1832, Thomas D. Rice was singing: "An' I caution all white dandies not to come in my way, / For if dey insult me, dey'll in de gutter lay."
 It also on occasion equated lower-class white and lower-class black audiences; while parodying Shakespeare, Rice sang, "Aldough I'm a black man, de white is call'd my broder."